ParimalA24-DS/DATA-ANALYST-WORK/PYTHON-DATAANLYST/2.PythonProjectsimportant/1.Credit Risk modeling _Project/Readme.md

 ## 💳 Credit Risk Modeling using Machine Learning

 This project is focused on building a **classification model** to predict whether a credit applicant is likely to default or not.
-It includes data preprocessing, feature selection, model building (using XGBoost), evaluation using confusion matrix, and model**
+It includes data preprocessing, feature selection, model building (using XGBoost), evaluation using confusion matrix**
 ---

 ## 🚀 Project Goals